 Teaching Levels 1-3 and Foundation

-2013-present Tutor at the Art Academy - Teaching core skills in drawing, painting, mixed media and sculpture, developing and running a range of Unlocking Creativity courses, Exploring Movement through Mixed Media, skill development courses for young artists, facilitating creative team building events.
+2013-present Tutor at the Art Academy and Creative Team Development Manager - Teaching core skills in drawing, painting, mixed media and sculpture, developing and running a range of Unlocking Creativity courses, Exploring Movement through Mixed Media, skill development courses for young artists, facilitating Creative Team Building events.

 Feb 2019 Workshop for Young Carers, 'Hear Us Shout,' Oaklands College, St Albans

 Mar 2019 Workshop for Health and Social Care Students: 'Health and well-being through the Arts', Epping Forest College

 Dec 2018 Tutor for life drawing course, St Francis' Hospice, Berkhamsted, Hertfordshire

 Jun 2018 Awesome Elements – day workshop for STEAM day at Aureus School, Didcot